The Karnataka campaign is about the hijab – but mainly about showing Muslims their place

 The defining image of this new year is girl students in Kundapur in Karnataka, saffron scarves around their necks, processing down a street shouting “Jai Shree Ram”.
-They were marching in support of an Rashtriya Swayamsevak Sangh-Bharatiya Janata Party ampaign to impose rules of dress on their Muslim fellow students.
+They were marching in support of an Rashtriya Swayamsevak Sangh-Bharatiya Janata Party campaign to impose rules of dress on their Muslim fellow students.

 These young women are the latest addition to the RSS-BJP’s growing army of radicalised youth who act as vigilantes deploying methods ranging from intimidation to physical violence against Muslims.